Quick Relief. Trusted Local Care.

 How serious is losing a filling or crown?

-Losing a filling or crown can range from minor to more serious, depending on the condition of the tooth underneath and how quickly you seek care.
+Losing a filling or crown can range from a minor concern to something that requires prompt care.
+The impact largely depends on the condition of the tooth underneath and how quickly it is reviewed by a dentist.

 It can become serious for several reasons: